Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

     File: 040-c4.c4 | Original CRC32: 1C9E9930 | Modified CRC32: 57CA479B
     File: 040-p1.p1 | Original CRC32: 6DDE02C2 | Modified CRC32: 9A8925FE

 Dev note: I have no plan to support other ROM formats, MAME being the most common and popular.
 I guess converters between formats must exist but you're on your own to do this on your particular emulator / SD loader.
+Hack has been validated with a complete walktrough in MAME.

 ## Patching the Neo Geo CD game (patch 1.14)